“What’s in your tech stack?”

 What ended up working for me was spending a few hours on Youtube watching people build different kinds of Airtable demos before I understood how it really worked.

-And now that I really understand it, Airtable is one of my favorite tools in our toolchain going into 2019.
+And now that I really understand it, Airtable is one of my favorite tools in our toolchain.